Pennaceous feather: Description

 The barbules are tiny strands that criss-cross on the flattened sides of the barbs.
 This forms a miniature velcro-like mesh that holds all the barbs together, stabilizing the vanes.

-Pennaceous feathers on the wing, and elsewhere that stresses related to flight or other activities are high, are accordingly attached especially strongly.
+Pennaceous feathers on the wing, and elsewhere, where stresses related to flight, or other activities, are high, are accordingly attached especially strongly.
 This strong attachment is accomplished by ligaments under the skin, which in some birds and other feathered dinosaurs results in raised bumps or marks along the rear forelimb bone (ulna).
-These bumps, called quill knobs (ulnar papillae), are often used as an indirect indication of strongly-attached forelimb feathers in fossil species, and can also indirectly indicate the number of secondary remiges in a given specimen.
+These bumps, called quill knobs (ulnar papillae), are often used as an indirect indication of strongly-attached forelimb feathers in fossil species, and can also indirectly indicate the number of secondary flight feathers in a given specimen.

 Flight feathers (remiges and rectrices) are specialized types of pennaceous feathers, adapted for high loadings and often strongly asymmetric for improved flight performance.